Skip to main content

 npx @openworkflow/cli worker start

-3. Run workflows from your app
+3. Run your first workflow

 npx tsx openworkflow/hello-world.run.ts